This is a website to collect a few things I (Hannes Schüller) have done. It is not a blag or anything of the kind.

 The Believable Adventures of an Invisible Man

 Released in 2009.
-If I was supposed to recommend one of my games, this one would be it.
 Can be found on its own page.

 Released in 2010.
 Also has got its own page.